Manga: United States

 During this period, Dark Horse Manga was a major publisher of translated manga.
 In addition to Oh My Goddess!, the company published Akira, Astro Boy, Berserk, Blade of the Immortal, Ghost in the Shell, Lone Wolf and Cub, Yasuhiro Nightow's Trigun and Blood Blockade Battlefront, Gantz, Kouta Hirano's Hellsing and Drifters, Blood+, Multiple Personality Detective Psycho, FLCL, Mob Psycho 100, and Oreimo.
 The company received 13 Eisner Award nominations for its manga titles, and three of the four manga creators admitted to The Will Eisner Award Hall of Fame — Osamu Tezuka, Kazuo Koike, and Goseki Kojima — were published in Dark Horse translations.

 In the following years, manga became increasingly popular, and new publishers entered the field while the established publishers greatly expanded their catalogues.
 The Pokémon manga Electric Tale of Pikachu issue #1 sold over 1 million copies in the United States, making it the best-selling single comic book in the United States since 1993.
 By 2008, the U.S. and Canadian manga market generated $175 million in annual sales.
 Simultaneously, mainstream U.S. media began to discuss manga, with articles in The New York Times, Time magazine, The Wall Street Journal, and Wired magazine.
-As of 2017, manga distributor Viz Media is the largest publisher of graphic novels and comic books in the United States, with a 23% share of the market.
+As of 2017, manga distributor Viz Media was the largest publisher of graphic novels and comic books in the United States, with a 23% share of the market.
 BookScan sales show that manga is one of the fastest-growing areas of the comic book and narrative fiction markets.
 From January 2019 to May 2019, the manga market grew 16%, compared to the overall comic book market's 5% growth.
 The NPD Group noted that, compared to other comic book readers, manga readers are younger (76% under 30) and more diverse, including a higher female readership (16% higher than other comic books).

 As of January 2020, manga is the second largest category in the US comic book and graphic novel market, accounting for 27% of the entire market share.
-During the COVID-19 pandemic some stores of the American bookseller Barnes & Noble saw up to a 500% increase in sales from graphic novel and manga sales due to the younger generations showing a high interest in the medium.
+During the COVID-19 pandemic, some stores of the American bookseller Barnes & Noble saw up to a 500% increase in sales from graphic novel and manga sales due to younger generations showing a high interest in the medium.
 Sales of print manga titles in the U.S. increased by 3.6 million units in the first quarter of 2021 compared to the same period in 2020.
 In 2021, 24.4 million units of manga were sold in the United States.
-This is an increase of about 15 million (160%) more sales than in 2020.
+This represented an increase of about 15 million (160%) more sales than in 2020.
 In 2022, most of the top-selling comic creators in the United States were mangaka.
-The same year manga sales saw an increase of 9%.
-In 2023 manga sales amounted a value of $381.16 million USD with 57% of all titles sold coming from Viz Media.
+The same year, manga sales saw an increase of 9%.
+In 2023, manga sales amounted to a value of $381.16 million USD, with 57% of all titles sold coming from Viz Media.